PLM Interest Group

 For any idea to succeed in America it needs a compelling message, and there is now a compelling message for PLM.

-The PLMIG ran a series of workshops in 2012 in Europe and North America which developed the most advanced paradigm for integrating PLM and ERP.
+The PLMIG ran a series of workshops in Europe and North America which developed the most advanced paradigm for integrating PLM and ERP.

 It is now possible to identify real financial metrics that will support your next PLM project or capex submission.
 The techniques are logical, thorough, and work in every PLM situation.

-PLM Delivery takes the justification of new PLM projects to a new level, enabling vendors to participate in the process and demonstrate their commitment to the results.
+The PLM Delivery Handbook takes the justification of new PLM projects to a new level, enabling vendors to participate in the process and demonstrate their commitment to the results.

-The fact that both user and vendor have calculated the target benefits, and feel confident to endorse them in writing, is a major boost to gaining approval.
+The fact that both user and vendor have jointly calculated the target benefits is a major boost to gaining approval.

 The PLMuERP Handbook is the definitive, neutral working manual for international PLMuERP best practice.

-The Handbook formalises the vast amount of expert knowledge that exists on the subject around Europe, and resolves long-standing issues such as the role of the MBOM and the boundaries between PLM and ERP.
-It enables the technical teams from both sides to work together, and to create a long-term strategy that will unify the two environments.
+The Handbook formalises the neutral knowledge that exists on the subject.
+It enables the technical teams to work together to create a long-term strategy that will unify the two environments.

-The PLM Interest Group provides neutral instruction manuals for the PLM Team to use in carrying out some of the more complex PLM activities.
+The PLM Interest Group provides neutral instruction manuals to use in carrying out some of the more complex PLM activities.
 The range includes:-